 Please note, our service on this route will change from April 23rd 2019.
-We'll be running on TUESDAYS and SATURDAYS, and there will be more journeys.
-For full details please see our 'Goring - Reading 'The Parks Route (The 142-8)' page for full details.
+We now run on TUESDAYS.
+We also run on SATURDAYS but only until 31st August.
+For full details please see our 'Goring - Reading 'The Parks Route (The 142-8)' page.

 Sitting elegantly in 162 hectares (400 acres) of historic parkland and gardens, this 18th-century house was purchased by Lord and Lady Iliffe in the 1950s, when it was de-requisitioned after the Second World War.
 With extraordinary vision, the Iliffes brought Basildon Park back to life, acquiring a collection of fine furnishings and carefully selected Old Masters.

 The wooded parkland offers glorious seasonal colour, with spring bluebells, summer buttercups and autumn leaves, while the landscape has been carefully restored to offer wonderful views, peaceful trails and picnic places, with areas for children to run and play.
 Winter walks are a must.

 Basildon Park is open every day of the year except Christmas Eve and Christmas Day.
 Here's how to get there by bus.

 Our Reading-Pangbourne-Goring services pass the main entrance to

 Basildon Park and House.
 It's a short walk up a gentle hill to the ticket office (follow the signs to the Car Park).
 You can easily have a morning, afternoon or full day out - or combine it with a visit to nearby Beale Park, also served by the same services.

 If you're coming from or via Reading, you may find it easier to get to the Park by taking the train to Goring & Streatley station.
 The bus runs from the station forecourt and takes around ten minutes.
 There are lifts at Goring station if you need them.